 But cities have resources to provide residents that rural areas usually don't.
-While rural communities may not experience the same heat island effects as cities, they are still being subjected to higher temperatures (Left) Climate change is making green algal blooms much more common in certain areas of the country.
-(Right) A comparison of satellite images showing algal blooms at their low and high points just several days apart a few miles west of the Outer Banks.
+While rural communities may not experience the same heat island effects as cities, they are still being subjected to higher temperatures each year.

-each year.
 Researchers are beginning to find that this heat, combined with a lack of resources often provided by cities, is leading to mental health disparities and increased substance abuse.